Henry L. Pierce: Employment with Walter Baker

+Walter Baker Chocolate never suffered from any labor movements under Pierce's ownership, and he was regarded as a kind and well-paying employer.

 Politics

 Pierce followed in his father's footsteps and was elected to the Massachusetts House of Representatives from 1860 to 1862, and again in 1866.
-After Dorchester was annexed to the city of Boston on January 4, 1870, Pierce became a member of the Boston Board of Aldermen and was nominated and elected Mayor of Boston for 1873.
+He was a vociferous Radical Republican.
+After Dorchester was annexed to the city of Boston on January 4, 1870, Pierce became a member of the Boston Board of Aldermen.
 Pierce was elected as a Republican to the Forty-third Congress to fill the vacancy caused by the death of William Whiting.
 He was reelected to the Forty-fourth Congress and overall served from December 1, 1873, to March 3, 1877.

-He declined to be a candidate for renomination, but was again Mayor of Boston in 1878.
+Mayoralty

+Pierce was asked to run for mayor of Boston by several businessmen after the city had mismanaged a smallpox outbreak and due to a public urge for strong leadership in the aftermath of the Great Boston Fire of 1872.

+Pierce was nominated and elected mayor of Boston in 1872.
+He took office in January 1873, and resigned the position on November 29, 1873, to serve in the United States House of Representatives for Massachusetts' 3rd congressional district.
+The remainder of his term (into January 1874) was served by Leonard R. Cutter.